Sign up for an eToro account

 Source: eToro

-Experienced investors will attempt to buy bitcoin and other cryptoassets while the prices are lowest and then sell when they are highest, although there is no guarantee that the upcoming Bitcoin halving will follow the same pattern as previous four-year cycles.
+Experienced investors will attempt to buy Bitcoin and other cryptoassets while the prices are low and then sell when their prices are higher.
+Still, it’s crucial to note that there is no guarantee that the upcoming Bitcoin halving will follow the same pattern as previous four-year cycles.

 Bitcoin halving dates history